Executive Summary

 Localization is first and foremost about working at a scale you can more readily understand and have control over.
 Our community is our home.
 We know who lives there.
 We have a better understanding of it than we do the larger world.
 And it is on a scale where we are more likely to have the ability to affect changes.

 Our view of localization is grassroots – from the ground up.
 It is not a job for government agencies or nonprofits to do for you.
 They have limited resources.
 It is about individuals taking responsibility rather than expecting some outside agency to fix the problem.
+The community university is designed to provide the skills transfer into the community needed to achieve this.
 Community resiliency must involve a broad spectrum of its residents.
 Local governments and nonprofits are already supported by groups of volunteers who possesses a broad array of knowledge and skills.
 There are many talented people in a community.
 This capacity must be effectively mobilized.

 Resource Scarcity